 Census connects to your Salesforce instance through a standard OAuth connection to an individual user account.
 We recommend using a stand-alone account specifically for Census (often called a Service Account) so you can see Census updates in your audit history.
+Census primarily uses the Salesforce Bulk API to sync data to Salesforce in the most API quota-efficient way possible.

 The objects and fields accessible to Census are all determined by the user account you use when connecting Census to your Salesforce instance.
 Census will have the same access as the user, so if fields are read-only or hidden for that user, they will be to Census.
 In general, you should give Census read and write access to all the objects and fields you may want to update.